cjratcliff/ml-compiled/docs/activations.rst

 Where :math:`\lambda` and :math:`\alpha` are hyperparameters.

 The SELU is designed to be used in networks composed of many fully-connected layers, as opposed to CNNs or RNNs, the principal difference being that CNNs and RNNs stabilize their learning via weight sharing.
+As with batch normalization, SELU activations give rise to activations with zero mean and unit variance but without having to explicitly normalize.

 | **Proposed in**
 | `Self-Normalizing Neural Networks, Klambauer et al. (2017) <https://arxiv.org/pdf/1706.02515.pdf>`_